great-expectations/great_expectations/docs/docusaurus/docs/guides/validation/validation_actions/how_to_trigger_opsgenie_notifications_as_a_validation_action.md

 ---
-title: How to trigger Opsgenie notifications as an Action
+title: Trigger Opsgenie notifications as an Action
 ---
 import Prerequisites from '../../connecting_to_your_data/components/prerequisites.jsx' import TechnicalTag from '@site/docs/term_tags/_tag.mdx';